height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=652705879086230&ev=PageView&noscript=1" />

 BARRIL

-After presenting our first Mezcal, we wanted to explore the other agave varieties Sola de Vega had to offer.
-The Barril agave, named after its resemblance to a barrel once cut, looks more like a tree than agave.
+After presenting our first Mezcal, we wanted to explore the other Agave varieties Sola de Vega had to offer.
+The Barril Maguey, named after its resemblance to a barrel once cut, looks more like a tree than Maguey.
 Yet it offers rich earthy and herbal tones, contrasting nicely with the Espadín.
 The Barril Mezcal features these tones alongside notes of pistachio and preserved fruits.

 Cooking: Earth oven, using wood and river stones